oslokommune/okctl/userdocs/src/help/setup-reference-app.md

 We are going to apply the following [app](https://github.com/oslokommune/okctl-kotlin-app-template) (you don't have to look at the source-code to continue this guide)

-Add these changes to the default scaffold (diff view: Todo explain what you mean with diff view)
+Add these changes to the default scaffold (diff view: remove lines with a '-', add lines with a '+')
 ```yaml
 -  name: my-app
 +  name: demo-app